benmarwick/Hernandez-Fernandez-bioclimatic-models/README.md

 </table>

-The coefficients of Hernández Fernández (2003) rodent-only model are presented in ‘Appendix 2.2 Coefficients for discriminant functions calculated from rodent faunal bioclimatic components and centroids, for each discriminant function, for every locality’s biome group.’
+The coefficients of Hernández Fernández & Peláez-Campomanes (2003) rodent-only model are presented in ‘Appendix 2.2 Coefficients for discriminant functions calculated from rodent faunal bioclimatic components and centroids, for each discriminant function, for every locality’s biome group.’
 We can also show the coefficients from our rodent model.

-Here are Hernández Fernández (2003) rodent LDA
+Here are Hernández Fernández & Peláez-Campomanes (2003) rodent LDA
 coefficients:

 ``` r